Stirling-Tools/Stirling-Tools.github.io/docs/Migration/New-Features.md

 **User perspective:**
 1. Receive email with invite link
-2. Click link (valid for 48 hours)
+2. Click the link before expiry (72 hours by default, configurable with `mail.inviteLinkExpiryHours`)
 3. Create account with password
 4. Automatically logged in